A Switch-Centric In-Network Architecture for Accelerating LLM Inference in Shared-Memory Network: Background and Motivation

-\textbf{3) Communication compression in TP Inference:} Unlike gradient compression in distributed training for All-Reduce, where precision loss can be mitigated through backpropagation \cite{wang2023zero,chen2026greedy}, quantization errors in inference tend to accumulate across layers.
-Current LLM inference frameworks, such as vLLM \cite{kwon2023efficient}, SGLang \cite{zheng2024sglang}, and TensorRT-LLM \cite{tensorrtllm}, typically retain the output activations of each attention block and feed-forward block in high precision (e.g., BF16 or FP16) during TP communication to preserve model accuracy.
-To mitigate the communication bottleneck in TP inference, many approaches have been proposed to quantize the data exchanged in All-Reduce operations.
-One class of prior work \cite{low-bit,hansen2024communication,li2024flash} is based on direct All-Reduce \cite{9238637}, where each GPU directly sends its activations to all other GPUs and then performs local reduction.
-Due to its smaller number of communication steps, this approach can achieve lower performance degradation under quantization.
-However, direct All-Reduce is not very suitable for switch-based topologies, as it can cause severe network congestion \cite{tacos}.
-Another representative design, EQuARX \cite{ahmed2025equarx}, proposes compressing communication data on the top of ring-based All-Reduce over Google TPU torus networks \cite{jouppi2023tpuv4opticallyreconfigurable}.
-In ring All-Reduce, the communication data is partitioned into N chunks, where N is the number of participating accelerators.
-Each chunk then traverses the ring communication pattern for a total of $2(N-1)$ rounds, consisting of a reduce-scatter phase and an all-gather phase.
-As a result, the maximal achievable bandwidth is $\frac{N}{2(N-1)}$ of the total payload bandwidth.
-If quantization is applied to ring All-Reduce, the data in each chunk must undergo $N-1$ rounds of quantization and dequantization during the reduce-scatter phase, and the quantization error introduced in each round accumulates over time.
-As a result, although EQuARX adopts a fine-grained block-wise quantization strategy, it still suffers from substantial accuracy degradation due to the fundamental limitation of the ring algorithm.
-Moreover, in this approach, as the TP size increases, more quantization steps are required, leading to more severe performance degradation.
+\textit{3) Communication Compression for TP Inference:} To mitigate the communication bottleneck in TP inference, many approaches have explored quantizing the data communicated during All-Reduce.
+One class of prior work \cite{low-bit,hansen2024communication,li2024flash} is based on direct All-Reduce \cite{9238637}, where each GPU directly sends its quantized activations to all other GPUs and then performs local reduction after dequantization.
+However, direct All-Reduce scales poorly with GPU count \cite{tacos}.
+Another representative design, EQuARX \cite{ahmed2025equarx}, quantizes the data communicated in Ring All-Reduce over Google TPU torus networks \cite{jouppi2023tpuv4opticallyreconfigurable}.
+When quantization is applied to Ring All-Reduce with N GPUs, the data in each chunk must undergo $N-1$ rounds of quantization during its reduce-scatter stage, causing quantization errors to accumulate in each round.
+As a result, although EQuARX adopts a dynamic block-wise quantization strategy, it still suffers from substantial accuracy degradation due to the fundamental limitation of the Ring algorithm.

-\textbf{4) Impact of system scale on TP communication:} A important aspect is the scale of the computing system.
-Due to the rapid development of LLMs, it is necessary to integrate more GPUs in a node, such as GB200 NVL72 \cite{nvl72}, which consists of 72 GB200 GPUs interconnected via NVLink and NVSwitche.
-Therefore, as the TP degree increases, the computational workload per GPU decreases, while the communication size remains unchanged, since it depends only on the model hidden size and the input.
-Moreover, ring-based All-Reduce requires more communication steps as the system grows.
-Together, these factors increase the fraction of communication time in overall execution, making TP inference increasingly sensitive to interconnect performance at larger scales.